C2SM/clim-sanity-checker/structure.md

 Files with a problem are skipped.
 All variables are then merged into one single netCDF-file that is stored in the directory passed as argument *--p_stages*

-The function in combination with timeser_proc_nc_to_df is been based on the script general_proc.sh written by Sylvaine Ferrachat (IAC, ETHZ) and tried to be generalized.
+The function in combination with timeser_proc_nc_to_df has been based on the script general_proc.sh written by Sylvaine Ferrachat (IAC, ETHZ).

 **CAUTION:**
 For the ECHAM-data stored in /project/s903/nedavid/platform a hack is introduced, because for some experiments no unprocessed model output is available.
-In case no raw dat is found, the module looks for other direcoties, containing processed timeseries of the data.
+In case no raw data is found, the module looks for other directories, containing processed timeseries of the data.
 If some files are found, the user has the possibility to choose via input what file to choose.
-This piece of code is poorly implemented and can easily fail, if applied to other use-cases!
+This piece of code is poorly implemented and can easily fail if applied to other use-cases!

 #### timeser_proc_nc_to_df